leonardomenezes-eng/leonardomenezes-eng/README.md

 Summary, hardware-software integration with the purpose to get deeper.

 ## About ME & Contact ✉️
 Thanks for making it this far.
 As I said before, I opened to talk.
-So here is my maily contacts and also bit more about and academic career.
+So here is my mainly contacts and also bit more about and academic career.
 - `Email:`menezes.leonardoramos@gmail.com
 - `Lattes:`http://lattes.cnpq.br/8210292280823924